 A student may not take courses in Art, Exercise Science, or Music that are related in content and have a similar primary educational activity more than four times.
 The limitation applies if a student receives a substandard grade or "W" during one or more of the enrollments.

-Maximum four enrollments in each of the groupings below in the district.
+A maximum of four enrollments in each of the groupings below in the Grossmont-Cuyamaca Community College District is allowed.
 Enrollment includes: course completed, W, NP, F, Incomplete.